-Under the BlueCard® Program, when you and your covered family members access covered services within the geographic area served by a Host Blue, Florida Blue will remain responsible for fulfilling its contractual obligations.
-However, the Host Blue is responsible for contracting with and generally handling all interactions with its participating health care providers.
+The BlueCard® Program is an Inter-Plan Arrangement.
+Under the BlueCard® Program, when you receive Covered Services within the geographic area served by a Host Blue, Florida Blue will remain responsible for fulfilling its contractual obligations.
+However, the Host Blue is responsible for contracting with and generally handling all interactions with its Participating Providers.

-Whenever you access covered services outside Florida Blue's service area and the claim is processed through the BlueCard® Program, the amount you and your covered family members pay for covered services is calculated based on the lower of:
+When you and your covered family members receive Covered Services outside of Florida and the claim is processed through the BlueCard® Program, the amount you and your covered family members pay for Covered Services is calculated based on the lower of: